Don’t Get Left Behind

 Okay, not that close…

-We get great insights into how the services is being used.
+We get great insights into how the services are being used.

 Please understand that we are not looking at your specific data, but at how many users are logged into a specific app for how long.
 Absolutely, we use some of this data to measure the usefulness of new features.
-But it's not that we are being creepy.
+But it’s not that we are being creepy: Data like this helps us make our software better, which greatly benefits our customers.

 So you are now 100% convinced that your entire organization is ready to move to the cloud, right?